MAC(9E) | Driver Entry Points | MAC(9E) |

 MAC_CAPAB_RINGS

-capability is very important for
+capability is very

-the queues of packets to be sent and received into a ring.
-Each entry in this
+hardware structures the queues of packets to be sent and received into a

-ring has a descriptor, which describes the address and options for a packet
+ring.
+Each entry in this ring has a descriptor, which describes the address

-which is going to be transmitted or received.
-While simple networking devices
+and options for a packet which is going to be transmitted or received.
+While

-only have a single ring, most high-speed networking devices have support for
+simple networking devices only have a single ring, most high-speed

 Rings are used for two important purposes.
 The first is receive side scaling (RSS), which is the ability to have the hardware hash the contents of a packet based on some of the protocol headers, and send it to one of several rings.
 These different rings may each have their own interrupt associated with them, allowing the card to receive traffic in parallel.
 Similar logic can be performed when sending traffic, to leverage multiple hardware resources, thus increasing capacity.

 The second use of rings is to group them together and apply filtering rules.
 For example, if a packet matches a specific VLAN or MAC address, then it can be sent to a specific ring or a specific group of rings.
-This is especially useful when there are multiple different virtual NICs or zones in play as the operating system will be able to use the hardware classificaiton features to already know where a given packet needs to be delivered internally rather than having to determine that for each packet.
+This is especially useful when there are multiple different virtual NICs or zones in play as the operating system will be able to use the hardware classification features to already know where a given packet needs to be delivered internally rather than having to determine that for each packet.

 From the MAC framework's perspective, a driver can have one or more groups.
 A group consists of the following: